gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 was an orphan, and had been given to the admirals as an infant.
 Before she came inland disguised as a doctress she had only ever spoken to her fellow students and her teachers.
-She confessed once that she had mastered four languages just for the pleasure of being able to talk to strangers.
+She confessed once that she had mastered four languages just for the pleasure of being able to converse with strangers.

 A week to the day after Eleñima's visit, Oë returned from the market with a hard look on her face.
 "Last night," she said.
 "Just a goat."
 She dumped the